lasp/adamant_example/src/assembly/pico/main/README.md

 $ ls /dev/tty*
 ```

-> **For Mac**, do not add any `devices:`, instead modify `cosmos-project/compose.yaml` to expose TCP port that we will forward the serial traffic over by adding the following entry to the `openc3-operator:` section:
+> **For Mac/Windows**, do not add any `devices:`, instead modify `cosmos-project/compose.yaml` to expose TCP port that we will forward the serial traffic over by adding the following entry to the `openc3-operator:` section:
 > ```
 >     ports:
 >       - "2003:2003/tcp"